spatialos/online-services/docs/content/services-packages/deployment-pool/usage.md

-# Deployment pool: use
+# Deployment Pool: use
 <%(TOC)%>

 ## Prerequisites

-The document assumes you have already completed the [Quickstart]({{urlRoot}}/content/get-started/quickstart-guide/introduction) and have a working GKE cluster to deploy the Deployment pool on.
+The document assumes you have already completed the [quickstart guide]({{urlRoot}}/content/get-started/quickstart-guide/introduction) and have a working GKE cluster to deploy the Deployment Pool on.

 ## Configuration

-The Deployment pool requires information about the deployments it is going to start.
-These are passed as flags to the Deployment pool when it starts up.
+The Deployment Pool requires information about the deployments it is going to start.
+These are passed as flags to the Deployment Pool when it starts up.
 The full list of configuration parameters is as follows:

 | Parameter           |            | Purpose |
 |---------------------|------------|---------|